-- A Notice of Change of Address is a form you file with the Supreme Court Clerk to give the court and the other parties your current contact information if it has changed since you filed an Appearance, Petition for Leave to Appeal, or Answer to Petition for Leave to Appeal with the Illinois Supreme Court. - It gives the court and other parties your name, address, and email address (if you have one), so they may contact you about the case. - o It is very important to keep your mailing address and email address (if you have one) updated.
-The Illinois Supreme Court issues everything relating to an appeal by written orders and a written decision.
+- A Notice of Change of Address is a form you file with the Appellate Court Clerk to give the court and the other parties your current contact information if it has changed since you filed an Appearance or Docketing Statement with the appellate court. - It gives the court and other parties your name, address, and email address (if you have one), so they may contact you about the case. - It is very important to keep your mailing address and email address (if you have one) updated.
+The appellate court issues everything relating to an appeal by written orders and a written decision.
 Also, the other party is required to serve you with any documents they file with the court (for example, a motion or a brief).
 If your contact details are wrong, you will miss important information about the case from the court and from the other party.